Superfish1000/fixRAID6/README.md

 # fixRAID6
 Simple script for enabling RAID5 and 6 on Rockstor 4.1.0.0 by enabling "unsupported" BTRFS features and installing stable kernel backports.

-This script is written to be a lazy way to reenable RAID5/6 on installs where it has been disabled by the upstream OpenSUSE image and to install stable kernel backports to gain new and improved BRFS support.
+This script is written to be a lazy way to re-enable RAID5/6 on installs where it has been disabled by the upstream OpenSUSE image and to install stable kernel backports to gain new and improved BRFS support.

+NOTE: This script enables unsupported BTRFS modes AND installs kernel backports.
+On the newer kenel, it should not be nessary to enable unsupported BTRFS options.
+As such, this could cause stability issues.

 This code was in part defived from my experiences trying to re-enable RAID 6 on my NAS unit and in part derived from the fantastic kernel backport instalation instructions put out by the rockstor team that are available here. https://rockstor.com/docs/howtos/stable_kernel_backport.html